OMON (Belarus): History

 OMON servicemen during a Freedom Day rally.

 On 4 October 1988, by order of the Ministry of Internal Affairs of the USSR, the first 19 special police units were created on the territory of the Soviet Union.
 In late November of that year, the Minsk City Executive Committee ordered the establishment of the first Minsk OMON.

 After the collapse of the USSR, OMON remained under the jurisdiction of the Belarusian MUS under the subordination of the Main Internal Affairs Directorate.
 Colonel Vladimir Artyomov was appointed the first commander of the unit.

 Subsequently, similar subdivisions were created in all regional centers of the Republic of Belarus, using the Belarusian language spelling of AMAP and the Russian language spelling of OMON.

 International sanctions

 On October 2, 2020, the European Union added to its sanctions list Dmitry Balaba, Leonid Zhuravsky, Mikhail Domarnatsky, Maksim Mikhovich - the commanders of the Minsk, Vitebsk, Gomel and Brest OMON, respectively.
 The same officers were included in the sanctions lists of the United Kingdom, Canada and Switzerland.

 On December 23, 2020, OMON's Minsk Special Purpose Police Unit was officially designated under the US Department of the Treasury’s Office of Foreign Assets Control (OFAC) due to being regime actors.
 OMON Minsk's leader Dzmitry Balaba was previously designated on October 2, 2020.

-In January 2025, Canada imposed the sanctions against OMON.
+In January 2025, Canada imposed sanctions against OMON.